Please make sure that your metrics start with Custom Metrics in the beginning, and the values return a numerical value.

-Once you reach the Dashboard, take a look at the URL and find the word “ component ” and the value corresponding to it.
+Once you reach the Dashboard, take a look at the URL an d find the word tier a nd the value corresponding to it.

-That value should be a number and that is your Tier_ID or Component_ID that you need to update as your Component_ID value in your config.yml file.
+That value should be a number and that is your tier ID or component ID that you need to update as your Component_ID value in the config.

-Please copy all the contents of the config.yml file and go to http://www.yamllint.com/ .
+Use a linter by copying the contents of the config.yml file and paste them in http://www.yamllint.com/ .

 7. Is the metric limit being exceeded in the machine agent?